 Denmark is a truly magical country where quaint timbered houses edge cobbled streets, the tree-lined banks of fjords twist inland and thousands of years of history simply ooze from every corner.

-Because Denmark is almost entirely surrounded by water, the country is made up of the Jutland Peninsular and over 400 islands, the largest being Funen and Sealand – each a country much unto itself, making a holiday in Denmark one of the most varied and enjoyable experience you can have.
+The country is almost entirely surrounded by water, as it’s made up of the Jutland Peninsular and over 400 islands, the largest being Funen and Sealand, each with its own particular identity and culture, making a holiday in Denmark a hugely varied and enjoyable experience.

 Holidays in Denmark aren’t just about visiting the big cities like Copenhagen, Aalborg, Aarhus etc. there is plenty to do at some of the smaller cities in Denmark too.
 The Island of Fanø near Esbjerg is home to tens of thousands of migrating birds each year, and is popular holiday destination for wildlife enthusiasts.